Algorithm Updates

 - Reduced false positives for a class of programmatically generated documents where a graphics state asymmetry is a known generator artifact rather than evidence of post-creation stream editing

-- Improved robustness of browser-origin rendering detection by scanning full page content streams, closing a gap where lengthy preludes could mask the signal
+- Improved robustness of browser-origin rendering detection, closing a gap where the signal could be masked on certain page layouts

 - Added recognition of an additional online document workflow platform — documents exported by its automated HTML-to-PDF pipeline are now correctly classified as inconclusive rather than modified, since no structural integrity guarantees apply to browser-rendered output